wkasdorp/Azure-Batch/README.md

 This prime number is a so-called [Mersenne Prime](https://www.mersenne.org/).
 Numbers of the form M=2<sup>p</sup>-1, where *p* is a prime number, have special properties making it relatively easy to tell if the number M is prime.
 The largest currently known prime is 2<sup>274,207,281</sup>-1, and this is indeed a Mersenne prime.

 Why am I explaining this bit of trivia?
 Because the exercise of translating a Mersenne number to decimals requires quite a bit of calculation, especially if you want the exact number.
-For instance, 2<sup>107</sup>-1 = 162259276829213363391578010288127 (33 digits), the largest known prime has a whopping 22,338,618 digits...
+For instance, 2<sup>107</sup>-1 = 162259276829213363391578010288127 (33 digits), while the largest known prime has a whopping 22,338,618 digits...

 So let's say that I want to generate the decimal representation of all known Mersenne Primes.
 I can do this one at the time, but can also use multiple VMs simultaneously and use Azure Batch to coordinate it.
 Globally, this is the outline of a script to do this:
 1. create an Azure Batch account, with an associated Azure Storage Account to store the packages and the results of the calculations.